google/ios-webkit-debug-proxy/README.md

 The ios_webkit_debug_proxy (aka _iwdp_) proxies requests from usbmuxd daemon over a websocket connection, allowing developers to send commands to MobileSafari and UIWebViews on real and simulated iOS devices.

+## How to build iOS Debug Proxy from source

+If you wish to know how to build this repository, follow [these instructions](BUILD.md).

 ## Installation

 iOS WebKit Debug Proxy works on Linux, MacOS & Windows.